ut-ras/robomaster_cv/README.md

 6. Reopen XQuartz

+7. In a local terminal, run `xhost +localhost`

-7. Run `./start.sh` to open the Docker container
+8. Run `./start.sh` to open the Docker container

-8. On every window you want to use X11 on, run `export DISPLAY=docker.for.mac.host.internal:0`
+9. On every window you want to use X11 on, run `export DISPLAY=docker.for.mac.host.internal:0`

 #### References

 https://gist.github.com/sorny/969fe55d85c9b0035b0109a31cbcb088